Quasinormal modes of scalar field coupled to Einstein's tensor in the non-commutative geometry inspired black hole: Calculation methods and numerical results

 Now, we report the QNMs of non-minimally derivative coupled scalar field in the non-commutative geometry inspired black hole by using the afore-mentioned methods.
 For three $l$ values and $\eta=1$, we show the $Re(\omega)$ and $-Im(\omega)$ of QNMs as a function of $\theta$ obtained by the (6th, 5th, 4th, 3rd) order WKB approximation, the AIM method and the Mashhoon method in Fig. 2.
 It can be seen that the fluctuation of numerical results given by the 6th, 5th and 4th WKB method increase dramatically with the increase of $\theta$, and the numerical results of the 3rd WKB method, the AIM method and the Mashhoon method are highly in good concordance.
 In Refs. \cite{Das:2018fzc, Batic:2019zya}, it is mentioned that the higher-order WKB numerical results of non-commutative geometry inspired black hole are not convergent.
 Ref. \cite{Batic:2019zya} also points out that the Mashhoon method is more suitable for the non-commutative black hole spacetime.

-Next, we use the Padé method to improve the accuracy of the WKB approximation, and recalculate the QNMs of non-minimally derivative coupled scalar field in the non-commutative geometry inspired black hole spacetime.
+Next, we use the Pad\'e approximants to improve the accuracy of the WKB approximation and recalculate the QNMs.
 For simplicity, we compute the numerical results for the non-commutative parameter $\theta=0.02$ and $\theta=0.2$ to illustrate our discussion.

-After using the Padé approximation to improve the accuracy of the WKB method, when $\theta=0.02$, the absolute computational error of the 3rd $\sim$ 13th WKB numerical results is about $10^{-6} \sim 10^{-8}$.
-In this subsection, we show the most two accurate numerical results in 3rd $\sim$ 13th order WKB approximation.
+After using the Pad\'e approximants to improve the accuracy of the WKB method, when $\theta=0.02$, the absolute computational error of the 3rd $\sim$ 13th WKB numerical results is about $10^{-6} \sim 10^{-8}$.
+In this subsection, we show the accurate numerical results of two orders in the 3rd $\sim$ 13th order WKB approximation.
 The numerical results of the 6th and 8th order WKB approximation are presented in Table. \ref{NMDC-NC-0.02}.
-Therefore, when the $\theta$ value is relatively small, the numerical results obtained by the Mashhoon method, the WKB method (the Padé approximation) and the AIM method are self-consistent.
+Therefore, when the $\theta$ value is small, the numerical results obtained by the Mashhoon method, the WKB method (the Pad\'e approximants) and the AIM method are self-consistent.

-In 3rd $\sim$ 13th order WKB approximation, the absolute computational error of 6th and 7th order is most smallest when $\theta=0.2$.
+In the 3rd $\sim$ 13th order WKB approximation, when $\theta=0.2$, we show the numerical results of the 6th and 7th order.
 For $\theta=0.2$, the numerical results of the 6th and 7th order WKB approximation are in good agreement with those of the AIM method and the Mashhoon method when the $\eta$ value is small, as shown in Table. \ref{NMDC-NC-0.2-S-eta}.
-Therefore, when the $\theta$ value is quite large and the $\eta$ value is relatively small, the numerical results obtained by the Mashhoon method, the WKB method (the Padé approximation) and the AIM method are in good concordance as well.
+Therefore, when the $\theta$ value is quite large and the $\eta$ value is relatively small, the numerical results obtained by the Mashhoon method, the WKB method (the Pad\'e approximants) and the AIM method are in good agreement as well.